Ancient Egyptian Religion: The Belief System That Built the Pyramids, the Temples, and an Entire Civilisation

 Death was not the end.
 It was a transition — but a dangerous one.
 The journey through the underworld (the Duat) was filled with obstacles, demons, and tests.
 Success was not guaranteed.

 The most critical moment was the Weighing of the Heart.
 In the Hall of Ma'at, the deceased's heart was placed on a scale opposite the feather of truth (the feather of Ma'at).
-If the heart was lighter than or equal to the feather — meaning the person had lived a just life — they were declared "true of voice" and permitted to enter the Field of Reeds (Aaru), an idealised paradise resembling the best of earthly life: fertile land, abundant food, and eternal peace.
+If the heart was lighter than or equal to the feather — meaning the person had lived a just life — they were declared "true of voice" and permitted to enter the Field of Reeds (Aaru), an idealized paradise resembling the best of earthly life: fertile land, abundant food, and eternal peace.

 If the heart was heavier than the feather — weighed down by wrongdoing — it was devoured by Ammit, a terrifying composite creature (part crocodile, part lion, part hippopotamus).
 The person suffered the "second death": total annihilation.
 No afterlife.
 No rebirth.
 Nothing.